7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Get The Best Price

-Every guitar thus far has been a Fender or Ibanez, so let’s give another brand a shout-out!
+Almost every guitar thus far has been a Fender or Ibanez, so let’s give another brand a shout-out!
 The Yamaha FG820L dreadnought has long been thought of as one of the best budget-friendly lefty acoustics available.
 The FG series is the best-selling acoustic guitar range in the world, and for good reason!

-Yamaha in particular is a brand that is known for punching well above its weight, and the FG820L is no exception.
+Yamaha, in particular, is a brand that is known for punching well above its weight, and the FG820L is no exception.
 It is a lot of guitar for not a lot of money.

 Purchasing a Yamaha guitar will also give you access to their Play Port iOS and Android application.
 This app is a great tool for new players, providing tips, lessons, and videos aimed at beginners.
 It even includes an in-built tuner so that you can tune your new FG820L via your phone’s microphone.